nicolejpaz/magic-menu/README.md

 * Test your Items data model using IRB.
 * Create the Items View
 * Implement _create_ and _read_ actions for your Items.
-* Use Rspec, Shoulda, and Capybara to test your Item model, and integration.
+* Use Rspec, Shoulda, and Capybara to test your Item model and integration.

 ### Release 3 : Items on Menus
 * Create a many-to-many relationship between items and menus.
 * Using IRB, test your data model.
 Verify that you can assign Items to a Menu, view all Items on a Menu, and view all Menus that an Item is on.
 * Create the Items on Menus View (don't worry about styling yet).
 In the Items on Menus View, the drop down should be filled with all possible items.
-* Use Rspec, Shoulda and Capybara to test your models and integration.
+* Use Rspec, Shoulda, and Capybara to test your models and integration.

 ### Release 4: AJAXify it.
 * Use AJAX to Implement Adding and Deleting items from menus on the Items on Menus View